gentle movement, grounded wisdom

 We encourage all students to consult their healthcare providers before practicing and to modify movements and other practices as needed.

-At Ever Onward Collective, we value science and recognize the essential role of Western healthcare.
+At Onward Light, we value science and recognize the essential role of Western healthcare.
 As yoga teachers, we work within our scope of practice, which is presenting general yoga teachings with the option to take what is useful and modify or leave what is not.
 Our hope is that yoga serves as a supportive complement to a well-rounded healthcare plan.

 -